-Your dentist may also check your mouth to see if the chipped tooth has caused any further damage to your mouth.
-You may need to have an X-ray to check that a piece of your tooth isn’t embedded in your lip, for example.
+Your dentist may also check whether the chipped tooth has caused any further damage to your mouth.
+For example you may need to have an X-ray to check that a piece of your tooth isn’t stuck in your lip.

 Your teeth have roots that are set in your jawbones.
 If a root fractures, it's possible that your tooth won't look any different because the fracture is hidden by bone and gum.
-However, your dentist may be able to see a fractured root on X-ray images.
+However, your dentist may be able to see a fractured root on X-rays.

-If your tooth is quite firm, your dentist may just ask you to come back for regular X-rays and tests to make sure that the pulp stays healthy.
-However, if your tooth is wobbly, it will need to be splinted for a few weeks to help the fracture heal.
+If your tooth is quite firm, you may only need to go back for regular X-rays and tests to make sure that the pulp stays healthy.
+However, if your tooth is loose, it will need to be splinted for a few weeks to help the fracture heal.

-If your dentist finds that the pulp has been damaged and isn't going to recover in the weeks and months after the root fracture, he or she may recommend that you have root canal treatment to save the tooth.
+If your dentist finds that the pulp has been damaged and isn't likely to recover in the weeks and months after the root fracture, he or she may recommend that you have root canal treatment to save your tooth.

-Some fractures are unlikely to heal, particularly if they are near the gum or the tooth has broken lengthways.
+Some fractures are unlikely to heal, particularly if they are near your gum or the tooth has broken lengthways.
 Your dentist may recommend that you have your tooth taken out.

-If at any stage you feel pain or notice any change in colour to your damaged tooth, it's important to visit your dentist as the pulp can die a long time after a dental injury.
-If you have had your tooth re-implanted, continue to get it checked as you may need treatment in the future.
+If at any stage you feel pain or notice any change in colour to your damaged tooth, it's important to see your dentist.
+This is because the tooth pulp can die a long time after a dental injury.
+If you have had your tooth reimplanted, continue to get it checked as you may need treatment in the future.

-Young children who injure their milk teeth may need different treatment to that given to adults or teenagers.
-For example, if a milk tooth gets knocked out, the dentist is unlikely to try to re-implant it.
-This is because it could damage the permanent tooth when it develops.
-Occasionally, an injury to a milk tooth can cause damage to the developing adult tooth.
-This will be monitored at check-ups.
+Young children who injure their milk teeth may need different treatment to adults or teenagers.
+For example, if a milk tooth gets knocked out, the dentist is unlikely to try to reimplant it.
+This is because it could damage the permanent tooth when it develops or if it’s already developing.

-If you regularly play a sport that puts you at any risk (eg rugby, boxing, cricket, hockey) you may wish to consider getting a mouthguard.
+If you regularly play a sport that puts you at any risk of dental injury (for example rugby, boxing, cricket, hockey), you may wish to consider getting a mouthguard.
 This will offer some protection and can reduce the likelihood of you getting an injury.
 Mouthguards are usually made of rubber and form a cover that goes over your teeth and gums.

-You can buy mouthguards in some sports shops but it's better to ask your dentist to make one that is specially fitted for you.
-If your mouthguard has been made properly, you should not have any problems talking or breathing normally while you are wearing it.
+You can buy mouthguards in some sports shops but it's better to ask your dentist to make one that has been individually made to fit you.
+This will protect your teeth more effectively.
 Your dentist will take a mould of your teeth using a putty-like material.
 This is then sent to a laboratory where your mouthguard is made.
 Children will need to have their mouthguards replaced as new teeth develop and their mouths grow.